dreamportdev/Osdev-Notes/09_Going_Beyond/01_README.md

 * Using the Vesa feataures from the 16bit mode enabling the real mode emultaion with all its limitations.
 * Using the framebuffer (that we already covered in this book) this offer a decent compromise, and even if it will not support highest resolution it will let us achieve more than decent results

+In this section the method chosen for implementing a gui is the framebuffer, since we already explained it in the earlier chapters, and let us achieve good results with decent resolutions.

 ### Prerequisites

 In this paragraph we are going to assume that we are going to use the framebuffer, so most of the prerequisites should be met by following the Framebuffer chapters of this book.